 - 1. To diversify the investment portfolio so as to optimize investment returns. - 2.
 To set investment and actuarial policies that assure the adequate accumulation of assets and maintain a reasonable funded status. - 3.
 To achieve rates of return greater than the current actuarial investment assumption of 7.5 percent. - 4.
 To achieve rates of return consistent with expectations for each asset class used, without significantly changing the expected risk profile of the asset class or the investment portfolio. - 5.
 To achieve in U.S. equities a total return that exceeds the total return of the Dow Jones Wilshire 5000 Index.
 In addition, the Board expects to earn a minimum of 5 percent in excess of inflation over moving five-year periods. - 6.
 To achieve in international equities a total return that exceeds the total return of the Morgan Stanley Capital International, All Country World Index Ex-US (MSCI ACWI-Ex U.S.).
 In addition, the Board expects to earn a minimum of 5 percent in excess of inflation over moving five-year periods. - 7.
 To achieve in fixed income securities a total return that exceeds the total return of the Lehman Aggregate Bond Index.
 In addition, the Board expects to earn a minimum of 2 percent in excess of inflation over moving five-year periods. - 8.
-To achieve in equity real estate investments a return of 5 percent in excess of inflation over moving five-year periods. - 9.
+To achieve in equity real estate investments a return that exceeds the National Council of Real Estate Investment Fiduciaries Property Index (NPI) by 1 percent over a three-year period. - 9.
 To achieve in alternative investments a return equal to 150 percent of the expected equity return over moving five-year periods. - 10.
 To achieve in internally managed short-term securities relative performance better than 30-day U.S. Treasury Bills.